krustowski/rou2exOS/docs/filesystem/fat12.md

 The floppy disk geometry assumed throughout: 80 cylinders, 2 heads, 18 sectors/track = 1440 sectors × 512 bytes = 1.44 MB.

+### Track Cache

+Reads do not go to the drive one sector at a time. `BlockDevice::read_sector` serves the sector from an 8-slot, LRU **track cache** (`CACHE` in `block.rs`):

+- A miss reads the whole track (18 sectors, 9216 bytes) with one READ DATA command, straight into the cache slot.
+Each slot is 16 KiB-aligned so an ISA DMA transfer never crosses a 64 KiB physical boundary.
+- Several slots are needed because FAT12 alternates between the FAT (track 0), the root directory (track 1) and the data area.
+- The cache is flushed when the FDC's disk-change line (DIR bit 7) is set, and a written sector's track is invalidated before the write.
+- If the drive rejects a multi-sector transfer (after one recalibrate and retry), the cache stops asking and falls back to single-sector reads through the `.dma` buffer described above.

+Every request runs with interrupts disabled: the FDC is driven by a multi-byte command handshake, and a preemption between two command bytes would leave the controller mid-command for the next task.
+Every handshake step has a spin budget, so a missing or unresponsive drive fails a read rather than hanging.

 ### Write Sector (`write_sector`)

 1. Seeks to the target cylinder/head using FDC SEEK command (0x0F).